-Lindsay, Mulcra and Wallpolla Islands cover over 26,100 ha of Victorian floodplain in the Murray-Sunset National Park (see Figure 5.2.6).
-They form part of the Chowilla Floodplain and Lindsay-Wallpolla Islands icon site that straddles the Victoria-South Australia-New South Wales border in the mid-Murray River system.
+Lindsay, Mulcra and Wallpolla Islands cover over 26,100 ha of Victorian floodplain in the Murray-Sunset National Park (see Figure 2.1).
+These islands form part of the Chowilla Floodplain and Lindsay-Wallpolla Islands Icon Site that straddles the Victoria-South Australia-New South Wales border in the mid-Murray River system.

 The Lindsay-Mulcra-Wallpolla Islands floodplain is characterised by a network of permanent waterways, small creeks and wetlands.
-Lindsay River, Potterwalkagee Creek and Wallpolla Creek form the southern boundaries of the site and create large floodplain islands with the Murray River to the north.
+Lindsay River, Potterwalkagee Creek and Wallpolla Creek form the southern boundaries of the site and create large floodplain islands, with the Murray River to the north.